CodeConstruct/mctp-dev/README.md

 `mctp-dev`: MCTP device emulator
 --------------------------------

-`mctp-dev` implements a simple MCTP endpoint device, connected to a usbredir session.
-This allows connection to qemu guests, as a simple external MCTP device, and is intended for testing and development of the system MCTP stack.
+`mctp-dev` is a small Linux application that implements a simple MCTP endpoint device, connected to a usbredir (or serial) session.

+Since the qemu emulator can speak usbredir too, this allows us to create a MCTP device that can be connected to a qemu quest, and is intended for testing and development of the guest system's MCTP stack.

 The MCTP endpoint implements the MCTP control protocol, allowing device discovery and enumeration.
+New MCTP-based protocols should be straightforward to add to the `mctp-dev` framework.

 # Building